vanilla-thunder/oxid-module-gtm/README.md

 ### LICENSE AGREEMENT
    [vt] google-tag-manager
-   Copyright (C) 2021 Marat Bedoev
+   Copyright (C) 2022 Marat Bedoev
-   info:  info@mb-dev.pro oder so /** @todo: überarbeiten, wenn ich wieder nüchtern bin */
+   info:  info@mb-dev.pro

    This program is free software;
    you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;